Pangeli70/DIR/readme.md

 <br>

 ### Microservice
-Produces a website that presents the list as a browsasable directory.
+Produces a website that presents the list as a browsable directory.
 > https://apg-dir.deno.dev/

 <br>